 Among all Paul's letters, it is the authorship of the Pastoral Epistles (1Timothy, 2 Timothy and Titus) that is most disputed, although they were widely attested to as Pauline in the early church.
 Five major arguments have been advanced against Paul's authorship of the epistles.
-According to Hultgren, the lack of universal knowledge of the Pastorals among the letters of Paul in antiquity is significant for questioning their having been written by Paul.202 Another issue raised against Paul's authorship is the way the author expressed himself in terms of the vocabulary, grammar, and style used that vary clearly from other letters written by Paul.
+According to Hultgren, the lack of universal knowledge of the Pastorals among the letters of Paul in antiquity is significant for questioning their having been written by Paul.7 Another issue raised against Paul's authorship is the way the author expressed himself in terms of the vocabulary, grammar, and style used that vary clearly from other letters written by Paul.
 The strongest argument against Paul's authorship is that of vocabulary, grammar, and style.
-As they stand, the pastorals contain a higher percentage of words not found in any other letter of Paul and of words found in any other New Testament writing than the other ten letters which bear his name, did not use some key Paul's words, and used some words in a different manner.
-Another issue is that the theological terms and concepts known from Paul's undisputed letters are missing in the Pastoral or are used differently in this letters.
+As they stand, the pastorals contain a higher percentage of words not found in any other letter of Paul and of words found in any other New Testament writing than the other ten letters which bear his name, did not use some key Paul's words, and used some words in a different manner.8 Another issue is that the theological terms and concepts known from Paul's undisputed letters are missing in the Pastoral or are used differently in this letters.
 For example the doctrine of the imminent return of Christ that is much prevalent in the undisputed letter of Paul is missing here.
 Also the familiar Paul's expression of faith in Christ, in Christ, Walk in the Spirit etc was not found in Pastorals.
+Generally the doctrine of the Pastorals does not totally agree with that which was discovered in the undisputed Pauline epistles.
+The dichotomy which does appear can be attributed to the fact that much of the doctrinal materials appear in the quoted sections and to the influence of the Roman situation upon Paul's thought at the time of writing.
+For instance, the usual application of the term Saviour to both God and Christ reflects the opposition of the church in Rome to the emperor cult which was burgeoning under Nero after apostle Paul had died.9

-&lt;sup>202 Aland Hultgren "The Pastoral Epistles" in Cambridge Companion to St Paul Ed by James D. G Dunn.
+7 Aland Hultgren "The Pastoral Epistles" in Cambridge Companion to St Paul Ed by James D. G Dunn.
 Cambridge University Press, 2003), 140-142

-&lt;sup>203 Allen et. al., 300.
+8 Allen et. al., 300.